HealthSamurai/documentation/modules/aidbox-forms/aidbox-ui-builder-alpha/embedding-renderer.md

 The renderer emits the following events:

-* `change`: Triggered when the questionnaire response is updated, either during auto-save or when the submit button is clicked.
+* `change`: Triggered when the questionnaire response is updated, either during auto-save.
 The `event.detail` contains the updated questionnaire response as a JSON object.
+* `submit`: Emitted when 'Submit' button is clicked.
+The `event.detail` contains the questionnaire response as a JSON object.
 * `ready`: Fired when the Aidbox Forms Renderer has fully loaded and is ready for use.

 By following these steps, you can effortlessly integrate the Aidbox Form Renderer into your application, offering a robust solution for form creation and management directly within your user interface.